 She Seeks Adventure founder, Chelle Fisher's own personal experiences using Adventure Therapy to overcome decades of a variety of mental health issues and a 23 year battle with drug and alcohol addiction is the driving force behind her desire to help other women through her program and is proof alone that nature heals.
-Now, 8 years drug free and 3 1/2 years sober, Chelle holds an accredited Certificate in Meditation Teaching and Holistic Human Development with qualifications as a Meditation Teacher and Holistic Counselor, and is a registered practitioner with the International Meditation Teachers & Trainers Association (IMTTA).
+Now, 9 years drug free and 4 1/2 years sober, Chelle holds an accredited Certificate in Meditation Teaching and Holistic Human Development with qualifications as a Meditation Teacher and Holistic Human Development Therapist, and is a registered practitioner with the International Meditation Teachers & Trainers Association (IMTTA).
 She is also a supporting member of both the Association of Nature and Forest Therapy (ANFT) and the Australian Association for Bush Adventure Therapy Inc (AABAT).
 Chelle is also currently studying Cert IV in Mental Health through National College Australia.

 Hi Chelle, I just wanted to write a quick msg to let you know how awesome it has been going on your group hikes.
 I have always wanted to do something in the outdoors which involved both weight loss and mental healing.
 I have slowly found something that has helped me establish who i am as a person as it has given me the clarity i been looking for, to find myself as a person.
 And I love myself for it!
 Thank you for creating such a great team environment for all fitness level, people that love to be one with nature, and for people that just need that time to find what they need You rock!